Adult social care

 The information we keep helps us to decide how we can support you.
 We need to keep it so that we can work with you to plan your social care support.

-Keeping information is necessary so that we can comply with legal obligations placed upon us and for the purposes of the provision of social care and the management of health or social care systems and services on the basis of UK law i.e the Care Act 2014, Mental Health Act 1983 and Mental Capacity Act 2005.
+Keeping information is necessary so that we can comply with legal obligations placed upon us and for the purposes of the provision of social care and the management of health or social care systems and services on the basis of UK law for example, the Care Act 2014, Mental Health Act 1983 and Mental Capacity Act 2005.

 How do you store the information you keep about me?